kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 We will introduce a feature flag `KubeletCertCNValidation` that will gate the usage of the new validation.
 This gate will start off by default in Alpha, will be turned on by default in Beta and will be removed in GA.

-In addition, we will allow to disable the validation through a command-line flag `--disable-kubelet-cert-cn-validation`.
+In addition, the validation will be opt-in and enabled through a new command-line flag `--enable-kubelet-cert-cn-validation`.
-This flag can only be set if the `KubeletCertCNValidation` feature flag is enabled.
+This flag can only be set if the `KubeletCertCNValidation` feature flag is enabled and if `--kubelet-certificate-authority` is set.

-This flag will allow cluster administrators to opt-out of this validation if they are using custom kubelet serving certificates that don't follow the `system:node:<nodename>` convention even after the feature gate is removed.
+Making the feature opt-in maintains compatibility with existing clusters using custom kubelet serving certificates that don't follow the `system:node:<nodename>` convention even after the feature gate is removed.

 #### Metrics

 In order to help cluster administrators determine if it's safe to enable the feature, we propose to add a new metric `kube_apiserver_validation_kubelet_cert_cn_errors` that will track the number of errors due to the new CN validation.
 In addition, we will log the error including the node name, so cluster administrators can identify which nodes are affected and need to reissue their certificates.

-If the feature gate is disabled, we won't publish the metric or run any validation code at all.
+If the feature gate is disabled or if `--kubelet-certificate-authority` is not set, we won't publish the metric or run any validation code at all.

-If the feature gate is enabled but the feature is disabled (with `--disable-kubelet-cert-cn-validation`), we will still add the validation code to the HTTP transport, however, if the validation fails we won't return an error, we will just increment the metric counter.
+If the feature gate is enabled, the kubelet CA is set (`--kubelet-certificate-authority`) but this feature is disabled, we will still run the validation code to collect the metric.
+However, if the validation fails we won't return an error, we will just increment the metric counter.

 We intentionally don't add the node name to the metric to avoid a high cardinality.
 The purpose of the metric is to easily/cheaply tell administrators if they can flip the feature on or not.
 If the answer is no (counter is greater than 0), the rest of the necessary information to detect the offending nodes will come from logs.

-We will remove the metric once the feature is GA.

-> TODO: let's discuss this in the review.
-We could consider adding the node name to the metric or even keeping the metric post GA if it's valuable.

 ### TLS insecure

 Currently, if the Kube-API server is not configured with a `--kubelet-certificate-authority` the TLS client for kubelet server will skip the server certificate validation.
 Additionally, `logs` requests allow to configure `InsecureSkipTLSVerifyBackend` per request to skip the server certificate validation.

-To align with this behavior, we won't execute the CN validation if `--kubelet-certificate-authority` is not set or if `InsecureSkipTLSVerifyBackend` is set to true.
+To align with this behavior, we won't allow to enable the validation if `--kubelet-certificate-authority` is not set and we won't execute the CN validation if `InsecureSkipTLSVerifyBackend` is set to true.

 ### Test Plan